 A correspondent lender handles all the functions associated with mortgage origination.
 They can take your application, underwrite your loan to make sure you qualify and fund the loan.

-Correspondent lenders like Rocket Mortgage® often work hand-in-hand with mortgage broker partners.
-These mortgage brokers provide the face in the community who a client can meet with to understand their goals and provide a face-to-face connection.
+Correspondent lenders like Rocket Mortgage® often work hand in hand with mortgage broker partners.
+These mortgage brokers provide a face-to-face connection in the community, and clients can meet with them to understand their goals.
 At the same time, Rocket Mortgage provides underwriting and funding services that a local partner may not have the capital or staff for.

 A Correspondent Lending Example

-To help put this in context, it’s probably not a bad idea at this point to move forward with an example.
-Let’s say a qualifying veteran has just been discharged from the military and is looking for their first home.
+To help put this in context, let’s move forward with an example.
+Let’s say an eligible veteran has just been discharged from the military and is looking for their first home.
 They choose to work with Rocket Mortgage.

 We take their application, collect all necessary documentation, schedule an appraisal and handle all the underwriting that needs to be done for them to qualify.
 When the loan closes, we provide the funding.